I liked my first short haircut,

 Other layers that could be experimented with are scarves, poet’s shirts ( baggy pirate-esque or academia look) and thin turtleneck tops ( which basically work under anything).

-Not everyone can afford to completely uproot their entire wardrobe to explore their personal style, especially if they are still unsure about how they want to present themselves.
-This is where altering or repurposing clothing can be useful.
 You can alter clothing whether you are experienced in sewing or entirely new to the practice.
 For example, old or unused t-shirts can be turned into cropped tops or muscle tees for the summer months with a couple of easy cuts using a pair of scissors.

 Simply by cutting off the sleeves of a t-shirt at the shoulder seam, you have a typically more masculine, boxy look.
 This can then be cropped by measuring where you want the end to go to and cutting off the bottom of the top or you can cut the shoulder section thinner for a typically more feminine strappy or halter top.
 Optionally, you can cut a V or crew neckline to adjust the shirt to your personal preference.